marcus-hugo/react-todo-list/README.md

 ### `useEffect`

-This will take two parameters with the first a callback function and the second the state.
-So when the state is update the function will run.
+This will take in two parameters with the first a callback function and the second the state.
+So when the state is updated the function will run.
 In this app it's used to set/update local storage and and state.